 Due to “insufficient methodological tools to conduct community-based research,” community involvement in the research was presented as a new trend.
 The reasons why researchers ‘should’ collaborate with peers listed on one of the slides were:

 - Ethical: peers have the right to be involved in any publicly-funded research that may affect their health status or the services that they receive

 - Epistemological: peers have first-hand knowledge of the issues under consideration

 - Consequentialist: collaboration has the potential to improve the quality, relevance and impact of the research

-To conclude, the two conferences got me thinking that although they shared the messages and general conceptual frameworks, they did not share the audience.
+To conclude, the two conferences got me into thinking about why although they shared the messages and general conceptual frameworks, they did not share the audience.
 Stigma related to drugs is divisive even for people who use drugs, one can see the split between “bad drugs” and “good drugs”, for example, socially acceptable upper-class party use contrasted with “those people in the street we have nothing to do with.”
 We see separate conferences for harm reduction, psychedelic, cannabis and ayahuasca users, cultivators, scientists and activists, doctors and police, palliative care and access to pain management.
 Repressive drug policies affect the quality of life and safety of every person, and can be used as a way of controlling the population and implementing political repressions just the way we recently saw in Russia or like we see it happening every day in the Philippines.
 We have a common enemy — repressive drug policies.
-We need to join our forces, which means that we need an intersectional drug policy movement.
+We need to join our forces and create an intersectional drug policy movement.